 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Emmett is worth considering.

-Being a small village, Emmett does not have a public transit system used by locals to get to and from work.
+Emmett is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Emmett have a very low rate of college education: just 7.07% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Emmett has a very low overall level of education: only 7.07% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Emmett in 2022 was $38,206, which is upper middle income relative to Michigan and the nation.
 This equates to an annual income of $152,824 for a family of four.